Liverpool’s run without defeat came so close to breaking the all-time record.

-Following their late winner against Leicester City on Saturday, Liverpool continued their club-record unbeaten streak under Jurgen Klopp.
-Goals from Sadio Mane and 95th minute penalty from James Milner at Anfield stretched the run to 25 games, not only the Reds’ longest run without defeat in the Premier League era, but also the sixth-longest of any top-flight club in that period.
+Following a deflating 3-0 loss away to Watford, Liverpool’s club-record unbeaten streak was stopped at 44 games.
+It was not only the Reds’ longest run without defeat in the Premier League era, but also the second-longest of any top-flight club in that period.

-The Merseyside outfit are quickly catching up on records set by some of the greatest English teams of all-time, and if they were to climb further up the list it would cement their place among the best teams we’ve seen in recent history.
+The Merseyside outfit surpassed records set by some of the greatest English teams of all-time, cementing their place among the best teams we’ve ever seen.
 The kicker here is that every team on this list won the league in the same campaign they embarked on their unbeaten streaks – except for Liverpool.

 The five longest unbeaten runs in the Premier League era: